top of page

 A typical garage unit for campervans will contain a 40A RCD and two MCBs (normally 6A and 16A).

-double pole consumer unit
+double pole consumer unit for campervan shore hook up

-From shore power inlet: The neutral and live wires go into the top of the RCD, into the corresponding inlets.
+From the shore power inlet: The neutral and live wires go into the top of the RCD, into the corresponding inlets.
 Earth goes to the earth bar, typically located at the bottom of the unit.

+To the battery charger and plug sockets: Our battery charger and plug sockets are wired to the consumer unit.
 The lives and neutrals connect to the bottoms of the MCBs.
 The earths all go to the earth bus bar.

 Ground: We need to ground our consumer unit.
 We run this wire to our universal chassis ground point in our van.